Sareee: Return to Seadlinnng (2023–2025)

-Sukeban (2023–present)
+Sukeban (2023–2026)

 On October 31, 2023, It was reported Sareee was in negotiations to return to performing in the United States.
 On November 6, Sukeban announced that Sareee signed a multi-year contract with the company.
 On December 6 at Sukeban Miami, she won her first match in the promotion, defeating Atomic Banshee, Babyface and Countess Saori in a four-way match.
 On May 30, 2024, at Sukeban Los Angeles, Sareee (now under the name Sareee Bomb), defeated Maya Mamushi.
-On October 10 at Sukeban London, Sareee Bomb defeated Commander Nakajima to win the Sukeban World Championship., On July 5, 2025 at Sukeban Los Angeles, Sareee defeated Maya Mamushi, and retrained the title.
+On October 10 at Sukeban London, Sareee Bomb defeated Commander Nakajima to win the Sukeban World Championship.
+On July 5, 2025 at Sukeban Los Angeles, Sareee defeated Maya Mamushi, and retained the title..
+On 14 November 2025 at Sareee lost the title to Atomic Banshee, ending her reign at 400 days.
+In 2026, Sareee Bomb quietly left the Sukeban.

 World Wonder Ring Stardom and New Japan Pro-Wrestling (2024–2025)

 In March 2024, during night one of the Stardom Cinderella Tournament, Sareee teamed with Hashimoto to defeat Natsupoi and Saori Anou.
 Later that night, she challenged Mayu Iwatani for the IWGP Women's Championship at All Star Grand Queendom.
 At the event, Sareee failed to defeat Iwatani for the title.
 On June 21, 2025, at The Conversion, Sareee defeated Syuri to win the IWGP Women's Championship for the first time.
-On October 13 at King of Pro-Wrestling, Sareee lost the title to Syuri, ending her reign at 114 days.
+On October 13 at New Japan Pro-Wrestling's King of Pro-Wrestling, Sareee lost the title to Syuri, ending her reign at 114 days.

-Dream Star Fighting Marigold (2024–2025)
+Dream Star Fighting Marigold (2024–2026)

 In May 2024, Sareee appeared at Dream Star Fighting Marigold's debut event, Marigold Fields Forever, where she participated in a tag-team main event alongside Bozilla against Giulia and Utami Hayashishita in a winning effort.
 Following the event, it was announced that Saree and Giulia will face each other in a singles match at Summer Destiny.
 However, it was then announced by Marigold that Giulia had suffered a hand fracture in her match, with her near-term matches cancelled, and putting her Summer Destiny match with Sareee in doubt.
 Giulia was later cleared, and at the event, Sareee defeated her to become the inaugural Marigold World Champion.

 On September 28, during the last day of the inaugural Dream★Star GP, Sareee lost to Bozilla.
 Frustrated with her loss, Sareee was determined to compete against Bozilla for her World Championship.
 On October 24, during the Fantastic Adventure event, Sareee defeated Bozilla to retain her title.
 On December 13, during night two of the Winter Wonderful Fight event, she defeated Nanae Takahashi to secure her second successful title defense.
 On January 3, 2025, at First Dream, Sareee dropped the title to Utami Hayashishita, ending her reign at 174 days.